PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 ## Specifying reaction rules

-BNG reaction rules are written similar as a chemical equation.
-Left-hand-side includes the reactants, which is followed by a unidirectional or bidirectional arrow, indicating uni/bi-directional reaction, and on the right-hand-side includes the products.
-After that, indicate the rate of reaction; and if bi-directional, separate forward and backward reaction rates with a comma.
+BNG reaction rules are written similar as chemical equations.
+Left-hand-side includes the reactants, which is followed by a unidirectional or bidirectional arrow, indicating uni/bi-directional reaction, and right-hand-side includes the products.
+After that, indicate the rate constant of reaction; and if bi-directional, separate forward and backward reaction rate constants with a comma.
 For example, to code up A + B <-> C with forward rate k1, reverse rate k2, we can write `A + B <-> C k1, k2`.

-Now let's also add reaction rules within the model.
-At the left-hand-side, by specifying `L(t)`, we select only unbound `L` molecules; by `T(l)`, we select only unbound receptors; if we would like to select any ligand molecule, we can simply write `L`.
+Also add reaction rules within the model.
+At the left-hand-side, by specifying `L(t)`, we select only unbound `L` molecules; by `T(l)`, we select only unbound receptors; if we wanted to select any ligand molecule, simply write `L`.
 At the right-hand-side of the reaction, `L(t!1).T(l!1)` indicates the formation of the intermediate.
 In BNG, `!` indicates formation of a bond; and a unique character specifies each bond type.
 We will denote this bond as `!1`.
 Since the reaction is bidirectional, we will use `k_lr_bind` to denote the rate of forward reaction, and `k_lr_dis` to denote the rate of reverse reaction. *Note: if you compile now, an error will occur because we haven't define parameters yet.*

 	begin reaction rules
 		LR: L(t) + T(l) <-> L(t!1).T(l!1) k_lr_bind, k_lr_dis
 	end reaction rules

-We can specify how many molecules we would like to put at the beginning of the simulation within `seed species` section.
+We need to specify how many molecules we want to put at the start of the simulation within `seed species` section.
 We are putting `L0` unbound L molecules, and `T0` unbound T molecules at the beginning.

 	begin seed species
 		L(t) L0